 Your Mind is About to Be Blown

 Even if you don’t end up practicing law, law school will change the way you see the world.
 Sometimes even the subjects you dreaded the most might turn around and open your eyes in a new way.

 Think about it, you’ll be reading anywhere from 20-40 cases a week (sometimes even more) and taking meticulous notes every step of the way.
 Law school will teach you things you never thought you needed to know but are crucial to being successful.

 Whether it’s in the actual course material or the practices you pick up along the way, law school will blow your mind.

 Start 1L With the Tools & Knowledge Needed to Succeed

 There are a lot of great things that come with being a law student, but the first year isn’t one of them.
 In fact, the first year is the hardest year of law school, and the most important.

 First-year grades impact everything from academic honors to future career opportunities.
 That’s why we created Law Preview, the only course built to teach incoming law students the skills they need to conquer law school from day one.

-Here’s what you’ll learn by taking a live or live stream course:
+Here’s what you’ll learn by taking Law Preview: